 10. Meditation/Relaxation techniques (deep breathing, emotive imagery)

 There are many other options to alleviate acute and chronic stress.
-Some outlets require the assistance of either professionals (acupuncture, psychotherapy) or a willing partner (sex, tennis, catch, pillow fight, wrestling).
+Some outlets require the assistance of either professionals (acupuncture, psychotherapy) or a willing partner (sex, tennis, catch, boxing, wrestling).
 There are certainly more you can add to this list.
-In fact, it is best to create your own list and keep it with you so when needed you have a stress-relief menu handy.
+In fact, it is good to create your own list and keep it handy so when needed you have a stress-relief menu handy.

 What’s important is that the activity is not simply physical, but that it also takes mental focus that distracts our minds from the stress.
 Physical activities like running or walking are good exercise and can help with chronic stress, however they are not necessarily good distractors for acute mental stress since they don’t take as much mental focus (how often are we still thinking about other things while walking or running?).